tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard1/tf.Tensor.md

 ```

 This disallows ambiguities between testing the Python value vs testing the
-dynamic condition of the `Output`.
+dynamic condition of the `Tensor`.

 ##### Raises: